Moopras/Blog-listing/README.md

 Run AttendanceFI.py to try the software.

-Also, I got help from a repository by @ashishdubey10 and multiple sources on google. :)
+Also, I got help from a repository by @ashishdubey10 and multiple sources on google.
+Thank you!:)